goro-dim/The-Oops-Fixed-It-Cloud-Machine/README.md

-# The Oops Fixed It Cloud Machine
+# The 'Oops Fixed It' Cloud Machine

 ## 📌 Overview
 This project automates security checks in **Google Cloud (GCP)** to detect common misconfigurations.